arista/live-value/README.md

 When a function is passed to a `LiveValue`, that function is not evaluated until the first time the `value` property is accessed.
 Its result is cached and returned with subsequent `value` calls until one of the dependencies changes, at which point that cached value is removed.
 After that, the function is not re-evaluated until the next time `value` is accessed.

-`LiveValue` provides a simple API that allows applications to be notified when a value may have changed, either because the `value` was set directly, or because a dependency's value changed, effectively offering applications the same ability given to the `useLiveValue` hook:
+`LiveValue` provides a simple API that allows applications to be notified when a value may have changed, either because the `value` was set directly, or because a dependency's value changed.
+This effectively offers applications the same ability given to the `useLiveValue` hook:

 ```
 addListener(listener: ()=>void)